Bar Examination Information

 Further, you must hold a valid Certification of Fitness in order to receive your results from the Bar Examination.
 If your Certification of Fitness will expire before the general release of exam results, you must again apply for and receive Certification of Fitness before your exam results can be released.

 BAR EXAMINATION APPLICATION FILING DEADLINES can be found in the Rules Governing Admission to the Practice of Law.
 Failure to meet the regular published Bar Examination Application filing deadline requires a $200 late fee in addition to regular charges.
 For detailed information regarding the Bar Examination, review Part B of the Rules Governing Admission to the Practice of Law.
 For specific deadlines, please see Bar Exam Application Filing Deadlines under Deadlines and Fees on the Home Page.

-BAR EXAMINATION APPLICATION FILING CHARGES must be by credit card (Visa or MC) or in the form of a money order or cashier's check payable to the Board of Bar Examiners.
+BAR EXAMINATION APPLICATION FILING CHARGES must be by credit card (Visa or Mastercard) or in the form of a money order or cashier's check payable to the Board of Bar Examiners.
 Cash, personal checks, or business checks are NOT accepted.

 TWO-DAY GEORGIA BAR EXAMINATION – $442

-*Note.
-If you pay by credit card, a $10, nonrefundable convenience fee will be applied.
+*Note: If you pay by credit card, a $10, nonrefundable convenience fee will be applied.

-TRANSCRIPTS – Before you will be permitted to take the bar examination, it is your responsibility to request and confirm that your schools provide each of the following to the Office of Bar Admissions:
+TRANSCRIPTS – Before you will be permitted to take the Bar Examination, it is your responsibility to request and confirm that your schools provide each of the following to the Office of Bar Admissions:

 (1) an official transcript issued directly from the college or university which awarded your undergraduate degree indicating the degree awarded and the date conferred; and